filamentgroup/glyphhanger/README.md

 # glyphhanger

 Your web font utility belt.
-It shows what unicode-ranges are used on a web site (optionally for a font-family or for each font-family).
-It can also subset web fonts.
+It can subset web fonts.
+It can show you what unicode-ranges are used on a web site (optionally per font-family).
+It can also subset web fonts automatically using the unicode-ranges it found.
 It makes julienne fries.

 ## Installation